gboehl/emcwrap/README.rst

   :width: 800
   :alt: Sample and target distribution

 To ensure proper mixing, let us also have a look at the MCMC traces, again focussing on the first dimension.
-Note how chains are also switching between the two modes because of the global proposal kernel.

 .. code-block:: python